Millennial’s Guide to Homeowners Insurance

 FEMA’s official stance on the issue is that anywhere it can rain, it can flood.
 Translation: even if your parents didn’t need flood insurance, you might.

-If you don’t already know about local weather patterns, do some research to get to know your area, the history of major weather events, and what your local insurance laws require.
+If you don’t already know about local weather patterns you may want to do some research to get to know your area and its history of major weather events.

 You should also read up on what your homeowners insurance covers when it comes to weather-related disasters – and what it doesn’t.
 A few important severe weather coverage notes:

-• Flood insurance helps pay for damage caused by storm surges or storm-related flooding and must be purchased separately from your homeowners policy.
-If you live near a body of water that regularly floods or in the path of Atlantic hurricanes, you may be required to have this coverage.
+• Flood insurance helps pay for damage caused by storm surges or storm-related flooding and must be purchased separately from your homeowner's policy.
+If you live near a body of water that regularly floods, in the path of Atlantic hurricanes, or in a flood zone, you may be required to have this coverage.
 While your standard HO-3 and HO-6 (condo insurance) may cover water damage caused by a burst pipe or groundwater seepage, it’s not likely to cover you in the event that your home is flooded by rainwater or a storm surge.

-• Tornado insurance isn’t really a thing, but residents of Tornado Alley are likely to pay much higher premiums that they would elsewhere because one of the main factors determining cost of homeowners insurance is weather.
+• Tornado insurance isn’t really a thing, but residents of Tornado Alley are likely to pay much higher premiums than they would elsewhere.
+Why?
+One of the main factors in determining the cost of homeowners insurance is weather.

-The basic concept behind most homeowners insurance plans is that you make a modest payment every month (called a premium) to an insurance company (like Kin).
-In return, they will provide financial assistance to repair or replace things damaged by covered events.
+The basic concept behind most homeowners insurance is that you make a modest payment every month (called a premium) to an insurance company (like Kin).
+In return, it provides financial assistance to repair or replace things damaged by covered events.

 A house is a huge investment; you’re not expected to be able to afford major repairs or a complete replacement on your own.
-So it matters that you pick the right plan.
-The right plan is one you can afford today and the one that provides enough funds that you can restore your home the day after the storm hits.
+So it matters that you pick the right policy.
+This means getting a policy you can afford today that provides enough funds so you can restore your home after a storm hits.

-In other words, you want a plan that:
+In other words, you want a policy that:

 • Has a premium you can afford to pay every month.